 However, that did get us to thinking, what can we use the mince for, because we don't want a burger bolognese!
 Hence, cheeseburger pasta bake - we had to take that flavour and make use of it, and this is the end product.
 This recipe does work great with other brands of vegan mince products too, so don't worry if you want to give it a go with whatever brand you prefer.

-- 1 tsp unrefined sugar (we use coconut sugar)
+- 1 teaspoon sugar we use coconut sugar

 - 8 cloves garlic - minced/finely diced

 - 2 red peppers - chopped into 1" chunks

 - 1 teaspoon oil

 - ⅓ cup pickled gherkins – chopped, optional

 - Pre-heat your oven to gas mark 5/190c.

 - Heat up a frying pan over a medium heat and add the oil.
 Fry the onions until they start to soften, then add the mince and garlic, and cook for around 5 minutes until you get a light-brown on the mince (if your brand of mince doesn't brown, it's fine, just stop after 5 minutes and carry on to the next step).8 cloves garlic, 500 g vegan mince, 1 large onion, 1 teaspoon oil

 - In a large mixing bowl, combine all the ingredients, except for the cheese, and give it a good stir until it's well mixed.3 cups chopped tomatoes, 3 cups water, 2 teaspoon Dijon mustard, 2 teaspoon vegan Worcestershire sauce, ½ teaspoon salt, ½ teaspoon ground black pepper, 2 red peppers, 3 cups macaroni, 1 teaspoon sugar

 - Now, pour the contents of your mixing bowl into a large roasting pan or casserole dish (lightly grease with some oil if it's not non-stick), place in the oven and bake for 30 minutes.